LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

    components; can be suppressed by setting the :ref:`report <flag_report>` flag to ``warnings`` or ``off``)
 ``help``
-   messages printed in reply for the user asking for help (mostly for helping port existing Prolog code)
+   messages printed in reply to the user asking for help (mostly for helping port existing Prolog code)
 ``information`` and ``information(Group)``
-   messages usually printed in reply to a user request for information ``silent`` and ``silent(Group)`` not printed by default (but can be intercepted using the ``message_hook/4`` predicate)
+   messages usually printed in reply to a user's request for information ``silent`` and ``silent(Group)`` not printed by default (but can be intercepted using the ``message_hook/4`` predicate)